vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

-## RNA-sequence re-analysis for developmental regulation of human cortex transcription between fetus and adult.
+## RNA-sequence re-analysis for developmental regulation of human cortex transcription between fetus and adult
 ### Summary
 I do this project in order to practice and understand deeply how to do genomic data science.